Understanding Anxiety-Induced Shortness of Breath

 Gentle Exercise

-Light movement like walking or stretching can help reduce built-up stress and ease breathlessness due to anxiety.
+Light movement like walking or stretching can help reduce built-up tension and ease breathlessness due to anxiety.

 It redirects focus, stabilises breathing, and releases feel-good hormones—without triggering the breathlessness that high-intensity workouts might cause during anxious moments.